-James Mercer Langston Hughes (February 1, 1901 — May 22, 1962) was an American poet, social activist, novelist, playwright, and columnist from Joplin, Missouri.
-An early innovator of the literary art form called jazz poetry, Hughes is best known as the leader of the Harlem Renaissance.
-He is famous for writing about the period when black was in vogue, which was later paraphrased as when Harlem was in vogue.
-Growing up in a series of Midwestern cities, Hughes became a prolific writer at a young age.
+Langston Hughes was an American poet, social activist, novelist, playwright, and columnist from Joplin, Missouri.
+He was an early innovator of the literary art form called jazz poetry and is best known as the leader of the Harlem Renaissance.
+His works often focused on the period when black was in vogue, which was later paraphrased as when Harlem was in vogue.
+Hughes moved to New York City when he was young, where he made his career.

-The Pittsburgh Courier published a great headline at the top of the page, LANGSTON HUGHES BOOK OF POEMS, TRASH.When he was born in Joplin, Missouri, on February 1, 1902, James Mercer Langston Hughes didn't live in Missouri for long.
-Although Hughes had previously published a children's book in 1932 (Popo and Fifina), in the 1950s he began publishing specific books for children regularly, including his First Book series, which was designed to inculcate a sense of pride and respect for the cultural achievements of African Americans in their youth.
-The Beinecke Library of Rare Books and Manuscripts at Yale University contains the Langston Hughes documents (1862-1980) and the Langston Hughes Collection (1924-196), which contain letters, manuscripts, personal items, photographs, clippings, works of art and objects that document Hughes's life.
+The Pittsburgh Courier published a great headline at the top of the page: LANGSTON HUGHES BOOK OF POEMS TRASH.When he was born in Joplin Missouri on February 1st 1902 James Mercer Langston Hughes didn't live in Missouri for long.
+Although Hughes had previously published a children's book in 1932 (Popo and Fifina), in the 1950s he began publishing specific books for children regularly including his First Book series which was designed to inculcate a sense of pride and respect for the cultural achievements of African Americans in their youth.Langston Hughes' legacy lives on through his collection of literary works.
+Through African-American oral tradition and based on the activist experiences of her generation Mary Langston instilled in her grandson a lasting sense of racial pride.